PiDiBi/market-place-template-solution/README.md

 4. createUiDefinition.json - UI definition for AMP
 5. vnet-[new|existing].json - subtemplate for vnet creation
 6. storageAccount-[new|existing].json - not used - was problem with prevalidating of custom etension - tried to use non created storage, if creating started in subtemplate

+All is validated against: https://github.com/Azure/azure-marketplace/wiki/Requirements-and-Recommendations-for-Marketplace-Solution-Templates (private repo at this time, sorry)